Boston Aztec (WPSL)

+In 2012, the Aztec went 10-2-1 for the season and reached the WPSL final.
+They lost to the Gulf Coast Texans (now Pensacola FC) in the final.

 Aztec's home is Endicott College, located in the city of Beverly, MA.
 The team is operated by the Aztec Soccer Club, which also operates a National Premier Soccer League team called Boston Aztec.
 The team's colors are red and white.
 The U23 colors are red and black.